shonenkov/TPU-Star/README.md

 # TPU-Star
-PyTorch XLA Toolkit for quickly and easy prototyping on TPU (8 cores)
+Toolkit for quickly and easy prototyping on TPU and GPU.
+This repo was created by @shonenkov and is used for own research purposes without documentation, because used training mechanisms is widely known and well described in PyTorch.
+If you have found some link or pip library with this repo in my papers or tutorials - so sorry :D you can try to copy necessary parts of code or use another toolkit

 [![PyTorch XLA](https://img.shields.io/badge/TPU-PyTorch/XLA-darkgreen.svg)](https://github.com/pytorch/xla)
 [![Build Status](https://api.travis-ci.com/shonenkov/TPU-Star.svg)](https://travis-ci.com/shonenkov/TPU-Star)